AhmedEsaam/Embedded-Linux/Embedded Linux/1_U-Boot/README.md

 We use `u-boot` beacuse it:

-1. Supports many boards
+1. Supports many boards (unified)
+2. You can boot from a storage device or TFTP.
-2. Has CLI (with his own commands)
+3. Has CLI (with his own commands)
-3. Small in size (small footprint ~2MB)
+4. Small in size (small footprint ~2MB)
-4. Used in industry
+5. Used in industry

+* The U-Boot is a **unified** boatloader for the most boards, which means that you don't have to learn a new boatloader for every board.

 How it access the H/W?